dawnsong/Tracker-Component-Library/README.md

 These are the release notes for the second release of the Tracker Component Library.
-The Tracker Component Library is a collection of Matlab routines (some written inC/C++ requiring compilation compilation) for simulating and tracking targets in various scenarios.
+The Tracker Component Library is a collection of Matlab routines (some written in C/C++ requiring compilation compilation) for simulating and tracking targets in various scenarios.
 Due to the complexity of the target tracking problem, a great many routines can find use in other areas including combinatorics, astronomy, and statistics.

 Those looking to get a quick idea of a very simple end-to-end tracking